alexbt/algorithms/README.md

 In Java, all objects are passed by reference, whereas in C++, the default behavior is to pass objects by value.
 Java does not perform automatic type casting as C++ does, though newer Java features such as generics and autoboxing now handle many common cases.
 In Java, all methods are virtual, meaning the implementation for a method is selected according to the type of the object as opposed to the type of the reference.
 In C++, methods must be explicitly declared as virtual.
 Java has defined sizes for primitive data types, while type sizes are implementation-dependent in C++ (and C).

 In situations where there is legacy C code and a great need for performance, C++ has certain benefits, especially when low-level system access is required.
-In situations where portability, security, and speed of development are emphasized, Java (or a similar language such as C#) may be a better choice.
+In situations where portability, security, and speed of development are emphasized, Java (or a similar language such as C#. may be a better choice.

 Garbage Collection